incubiq/ai_identity/README.md

  curl -H "Host: identus.opensourceais.com" http://localhost/cloud-agent/_system/health
 ```

-NOTE : this is a config for HTTP (not for HTTPS).
-Assuming a cloudflare SSL / Edge certificate
+NOTE : this is a config for HTTP, where HTTPS is managed by cloudflare

 # Other/Misc helpers for wsl